nblt/Tetris-AI/README.md

 # Tetris-AI
-An ai considering the next step basing on Pierre Dellacherie algorithm.
+An ai considering the next step based on Pierre Dellacherie algorithm.